yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/create_customize_new.md

 ## Before you start

 You must have completed all of the steps in [Set up and work locally](/docs/contribution_guidelines/setup_work_locally/).
+The following steps assume you have a clone or fork of the Axway-Open-Docs repository available locally.

 ## Create a new documentation project